openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - Running backup on shutdown will require to setup new systemd units that will run before shutdown.
   - Running backup on boot (pre-run) means it could be contained within existing `microshift.service` (as `ExecStartPre`) - but it might make more sense to have separate service file.
 - Copy-on-Write was chosen as backup strategy meaning that it won't perform any version specific procedures.
-  - Even if such procedures would be executed, in case of MicroShift upgrade, new version must be be to read data of older version in order to perform storage migration.
+  - Even if such procedures would be executed, in case of MicroShift upgrade, new version must be able to read data of older version in order to perform storage migration.

 ### Supporting downgrades